shooshtarilab/scATAC.Explorer/README.md

 #### Datasets represented by multiple matrices

 Due to some datasets contain data gathered from several different organisims (such as both mice and human) or experimental conditions, some datasets are represtented by several entries with the same reference and accession, but containing different data.
-The "Data_Summary" and "matrix_names" field in the returned metadata table specify the contents of datasets with multiple entries.
+The *Data_Summary* and *matrix_names* field in the returned metadata table specify the contents of datasets with multiple entries.
 An example is given below:

 This single study collected data relating to carcinoma, and was found using *queryATAC(disease = carcinoma, metadata_only = TRUE)*.
 As shown below, there are 4 entries for data from one study.